A group of BECU employees pose gather in front of a love sign in a festive mall setting. They are all wearing red sweatshirts that say "purpose."

 Visit Leavenworth

 Every year, from the day after Thanksgiving through Dec.
-24, the city of Leavenworth transforms into Christmastown.
+24, the Cascade foothills city of Leavenworth transforms into Christmastown.

-Holiday lights twinkle as choirs, carolers and bands perform in a gazebo in the middle of town.
-There are plenty of food vendors and shopping — and a free gift-wrapping station for all the holiday gifts you buy.
+Holiday lights twinkle as choirs, carolers and bands perform in the town-center gazebo.
+Enjoy food vendors and shopping — and a free gift-wrapping station for all the holiday gifts you buy.
 The kids can get photos with Santa, drop a letter to Santa in a big mailbox and make crafts.

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.